On computing and the complexity of computing higher-order $U$-statistics, exactly: Preliminaries

 As mentioned, our algorithm to be revealed will rely on the Einstein summation operation (abbreviated as the \Einsum{} operation) over tensors.
 In this section, we give a brief but (hopefully) pedagogical overview for readers unfamiliar with these related concepts.
-We also steer readers to \citet{klaus2023compiling} or \citet{blacher2024einsum} for more details.
+We also steer readers to \citet{blacher2024einsum} for more details.

-The \Einsum{} operation to be defined serves as a fundamental computational primitive in our proposed algorithm for efficiently and exactly computing $U$/$V$-statistics.
-The \Einsum{} operation generalizes the classical Einstein summation convention introduced in \cite{einstein1916grundlage}.
+The \Einsum{} operation to be defined serves as a fundamental computational primitive in our proposed algorithm to efficiently and exactly compute the $U$/$V$-statistics.
+The \Einsum{} operation generalizes the classical Einstein summation convention.
 The modern \Einsum{} operation, now implemented in popular Python packages such as \numpy{} and \torch{}, can be used for efficient tensor computation.
 To explain the \Einsum{} operation, we first introduce a concept called the \Einsum{} notation.